doctorandrewbrown/community-appliances/README.md

 ![screenshot](documentation/readme/features/management-add-dropdown.png)

-- mobile view of the select dropdown for categories
+- The mobile view of the select dropdown for categories is shown below and similar mobile-style dropdowns are implemented for the product grade (condition) and category.

 ![screenshot](documentation/readme/features/management-add-dropdown-mobile.jpg)

-- Image file upload is via form widget input
+- Image file upload is via a form widget input

 ![screenshot](documentation/readme/features/management-add-widget.png)